 - Accounts dedicated to a policy violation (hate speech, harassment, impersonation, etc)

-If you feel that your account has been suspended in error you may appeal the suspension by visiting the following form.
+If you believe that your account has been terminated in error, you can appeal using this form.

 If your account was terminated due to claims of copyright infringement and you believe the copyright claims against your account are improper or invalid, you may file a DMCA counter-notification.
 This process is still available for terminated users — access to your account is not necessary.

-For more information on the counter-notification process, please visit the Copyright Center.
-Please note that there may be adverse legal consequences to filing a false counter-notification.
+For more information on the counter-notification process, visit the Copyright Center.
+Note that there may be adverse legal consequences to filing a false counter-notification.